Home

 Automations are extremely limited on the free plan — you can send a basic welcome email, but that’s about it.
 More advanced features like multi-step automations, A/B testing, and custom branding require a paid plan.

-Paid plans start at $13/month (Essentials), $20/month (Standard), and go up from there depending on features and list size.
+Paid plans start at $13/month for Essentials and $20/month for Standard, with pricing increasing based on your contact total and plan features.
 Importantly, Mailchimp now counts unsubscribed and non-subscribed contacts toward your contact total, unless you manually archive them — which can quickly inflate your costs.

 Navigation inside Mailchimp can also be tricky for new users, and the automation builder is still list-based (rather than visual), which can feel clunky compared to tools like Mailerlite or Kit.